Forget substance, this one’s all about style. Of your resume that is.

 - Experience.
 However, if education is not the strongest component of your resume, go ahead and list your experience first, starting with your most current job and all your responsibilities.

-- Honours & awards.
+- Honors & awards.
 After education and experience, you can list your professional skills and any relevant awards or certifications.